TheBenGregory/TheBenGregory/README.md

 <!-- [![Linkedin](https://img.shields.io/linkedin) LinkedIn](https://www.linkedin.com/BGMakesItHappen) -->

 <p align="left">I am a full-stack developer enrolled in Nashville Software School Cohort #50 and have been building my skills in JavaScript, React, and HTML.
-I am currently learning Python and will soon move into Django.
+I am currently learning Python and Django.
 I live in Middle TN and enjoy being outdoors, hiking, and exploring national parks.

 I have long been interested in computers and coding and over the years have built a handful of webpages for myself.
 In my free time I tinker with my 3d printer and work on personal dev projects.</p>